 At the age of 19 George broke the world record for the longest fully unsupported polar journey.
 Explorer Sir Ranulph Fiennes called the staggering 1,374 mile crossing as “genuinely groundbreaking”.
 George has gone on to guide extraordinary expeditions to the four corners of the earth, leading youth development programmes in the Amazon and scientific research in Antarctica.
 George has joined IGO Adventures and is passionate about imparting his experiences on IGO to offer life changing expedition challenges in beautiful wild places on our planet to those who only have a week to spare.

 Jonathan Phang grew up in a hectic Chinese-Caribbean household in London that was always packed with waifs and strays as well as the wonderful, rich smells of the next delicious meal.
 After a career in fashion (he managed models Jerry Hall, Naomi Campbell and Tyra Banks, among others), he returned to his passion for food, hosting Jonathan Phang’s Caribbean Cookbook for Food Network UK, which explored the melting pot of cultures that form Caribbean cuisine, and publishing The Pepperpot Club (2013) cookbook.
 More recently, Jonathan Phang’s Gourmet Trains (2015), for the Travel Channel, saw him jump aboard some of the world’s most iconic trains in a mouthwatering journey across the globe.
 Jonathan’s all about the journey: as he proves, “it can be even better to travel than to arrive.”

+All tickets are non-refundable.
 Once the full programme of events has been finalised you will receive an email with instructions on how to book on to individual sessions and talks taking place throughout the day.
-Your ticket includes access to all sessions and talks, but places are subject to availability and will be allotted on a first come first served basis.
+Your ticket includes access to all sessions and talks (subject to availability)..